damianopetrungaro/golog/README.md

 )
 ```

-Out of the box are provided some checkers
+Out of the box are provided some checkers:

+### Min level checker

-for skipping log with level lower than an expected one.
+This checker will skip logging all the entry with level lower than an expected one.

 Example usage: